ese-msc-2021/environmental_data_week4/README.md

 On successful completion of this module, students will be able to:
 1. Understand the principles of the major types of remote sensing (passive and active) - their strengths and limitations for various applications
 2. Demonstrate competancy in executing standard image processing tools and techniques, to extract thematic information from EO data.
-So you will learn important image processing tools for contrast enhancement, algebraic operations, colour transformations & enhancements, pan-sharpening and principal components analysis (PCA)
+So you will learn important image processing tools for contrast enhancement, algebraic operations, colour transformations & enhancements, and pan-sharpening
 3. Develop an understand of the basic principles of the spectral analysis of Earth materials, using multi- and hyper-spectral imagery, as well as of SAR imaging and its benefits
 4. Become familar with all the major types and sources of EO data, and their uses